November 22 2017 by Jess

 Certain oils and fats: mainly saturated and monounsaturated fats (few polyunsaturated fats), ideally organic and unrefined

-Some paleo adopters introduce grass-fed dairy (mostly yoghurt and other cultured options), and small amounts of “properly prepared” legumes — meaning legumes that have been soaked overnight.
+Some paleo adopters introduce grass-fed dairy (mostly yogurt and other cultured options), and small amounts of “properly prepared” legumes — meaning legumes that have been soaked overnight.

 Grains (even gluten-free grains): Wheat, Rice, Barley, Rye, Corn, Quinoa, Amaranth, Teff, Sorghum, Oats, Buckwheat, Spelt.